About Connecting to Data in Visio

 Each Visio Document object has a DataRecordsets collection, which is empty until you make a connection to a data source.
 To connect a Visio document to a data source, you add a DataRecordset object to the DataRecordsets collection of the document.
 A DataRecordset object in turn has a DataColumns collection of DataColumn objects, each of which is mapped to a corresponding column (field) in the data source.

-Data sources you can connect to include Microsoft Excel spreadsheets, Microsoft Access and Microsoft SQL Server databases, Microsoft SharePoint lists, and other OLEDB or ODBC data sources, such as an Oracle database.
+Data sources you can connect to include Excel spreadsheets, Access and SQL Server databases, SharePoint lists, and other OLEDB or ODBC data sources, such as an Oracle database.
 When you add a DataRecordset object by connecting to one of these data sources, Visio abstracts the connection in a DataConnection object, and the DataRecordset object is said to be connected.

 You can also add a DataRecordset object by using an XML file that conforms to the ADO Classic (ADO version 2.x) Data Recordset XML schema as the data source.
 The resulting DataRecordset object is said to be connection-less.
 The connection between a data source and a DataRecordset object only goes one way—from the data source to the Visio drawing.
 If data in the source changes, you can refresh the data in the drawing to reflect those changes.
 You cannot, however, make changes in the data in the drawing and then push those changes back to the data source.